Rise of the Planet of the Apes: Plot

-In San Francisco, pharmaceutical chemist William Rodman is testing the viral-based drug ALZ-112 on chimpanzees at the biotech company Gen-Sys to find a cure for Alzheimer's disease.
+In San Francisco, pharmaceutical chemist Will Rodman tests the viral-based drug ALZ-112 on chimpanzees at the biotechnology company Gen-Sys to find a cure for Alzheimer's disease.
 ALZ-112 is given to a chimpanzee named Bright Eyes, greatly increasing her intelligence.
 However, during Will's presentation for the drug, Bright Eyes is forced from her cage, goes on a rampage, and is shot to death.
-Will's boss Steven Jacobs terminates the project and has the chimpanzees euthanized.
-However, Will's assistant Robert Franklin reveals that the reason for Bright Eyes' rampage was that she had recently given birth to an infant chimpanzee.
-Will reluctantly takes in the chimpanzee, eventually giving him the name Caesar.
-Discovering that Caesar has inherited his mother's intelligence through being exposed to ALZ-112 before birth, Will decides to raise him.
-Three years pass, Caesar becomes highly intelligent and can play games, draw pictures, and communicate with Will through sign language.
-Will introduces Caesar to the redwood forest at Muir Woods National Monument so he can roam.
+Will's superior Steven Jacobs terminates the project and has the chimpanzees euthanized.
+However, Will's assistant Robert Franklin reveals that the reason for Bright Eyes' rampage was that she had recently given birth.
+Will reluctantly takes in the infant chimpanzee, eventually naming him Caesar.
+Discovering that Caesar has inherited his mother's intelligence through being exposed to ALZ-112, Will decides to raise him.
+Three years pass, Caesar becomes highly intelligent; he can communicate through sign language.
+Will begins a romantic relationship with primatologist, Caroline Aranha.
+Will and Caroline introduce Caesar to the redwood forest at Muir Woods National Monument so he can roam.
 Meanwhile, Will treats his father, Charles, with ALZ-112, which seems to restore his cognitive ability.

-Five years later, Caesar, now a young adolescent, questions if he is a pet and learns of his origins from Will.
-Meanwhile, Charles' condition returns as his immune system becomes resistant to ALZ-112.
+Five years later, Caesar, now entering adulthood, questions his origins and place in the world.
+Charles' condition returns as his immune system becomes resistant to ALZ-112.
 Caesar injures an aggressive neighbor, Douglas Hunsiker, while defending a confused Charles.
-As a result, animal control arrives and takes him away to an ape shelter.
-Due to his difference in appearance and relative lack of interaction with other apes, Caesar is tormented by the alpha chimpanzee, Rocket, and the chief guard, Dodge Landon.
-However, Caesar also befriends Maurice, a former circus orangutan who also knows sign language.
-Caesar learns how to unlock his cage, gaining free access to the common area.
-With the assistance of Buck, a gorilla, he confronts Rocket and claims the position of the alpha chimpanzee.
+The local animal control subsequently takes him to an ape shelter.
+Caesar is tormented by the alpha chimpanzee, Rocket, and the chief guard, Dodge Landon.
+However, Caesar befriends Maurice, a former circus orangutan who also knows sign language.
+Caesar learns to unlock his cage, gaining free access to the common area.
+With the assistance of Buck, a gorilla, Caesar claims the position of alpha.
 Meanwhile, Jacobs clears the development of a more powerful gaseous version of the drug, the ALZ-113, when Will tells him it can improve intelligence.
 Will takes the drug home for his father, but Charles declines further treatment and dies overnight.
-After attempting to test the drug on a scarred bonobo test subject named Koba, Franklin becomes exposed to ALZ-113 and becomes ill.
+After attempting to test the drug on a bonobo named Koba, Franklin accidentally becomes exposed to ALZ-113 and becomes ill.
+Despite the risks, Jacobs orders continued trials and Will consequently quits his position.